openhealthcare/openhealthcare.org.uk/source/_posts/2016-11-04-show-me-the-data-vs-show-me-the-thing.md

 Even more so than data in general, **Open Data** is an abstract concept that can be hard to grasp.

-For years, [Open Knowledge](http://opendefinition.org/) and the [Open Data Institute](http://theodi.org/data-spectrum) have worked hard on the valuable work of finding ways to make these concepts **clear** and **accessible**.
+For years, [Open Knowledge](http://opendefinition.org/) and the [Open Data Institute](http://theodi.org/data-spectrum) (and others) have worked hard on the valuable job of finding ways to make these concepts **clear** and **accessible**.

 Our experience at Open Health Care is that clarity often isn’t enough - you need to make